Sorry, you need to enable JavaScript to visit this website.

 This probably doesn’t come as a surprise, but fried and fatty foods are one of the worst foods for acid refluxii.
 This is because fatty foods take longer to digest than low-fat foods which delays the stomach acids emptying and thus increases the chances of reflux.

-Some fatty foods that may trigger acid reflux include (but are not limited to):
+Some fatty foods that may trigger acid reflux include

 • Fatty meats such as bacon and sausage